-The operating system Linux has a wide range of text editing programs in the system that can be used by logging into the server via ssh.
-Among them are both simple ones (such as nano) and complex ones (vim, emacs).
-Here we will consider the text editor mcedit, which is installed together with the file manager Midnight Commander.
+The operating system Linux has a wide range of text editing programs that can be used by logging into the server via ssh.
+Among them, there are both simple ones (for example, nano) and complex ones (vim, emacs).
+Here, the text editor mcedit will be considered, which is installed together with the file manager Midnight Commander.
 Its name stands for Midnight Commander Editor.

 Editor mcedit

-To install Midnight Commander, log in to the server using the PuTTY program or the built-in ssh program and execute one of the following commands depending on the distribution.
+To install Midnight Commander, log into the server via SSH using the PuTTY program or the built-in ssh program and execute one of the following commands depending on the distribution.
 For deb-like:

 apt install mc